Sarath2013/Food-App-SSR/README.md

 Application is deployed with below features.

-  1. Grid Card UI with two routes(Recipes overview and details), Responsive to all devices.
+  1. Grid Card UI with two routes(Recipes overview and details), Responsive to all devices - No external CSS frameworks.
   2. Own rate(star) component has been implemented.
   3. Accessibility and navigation through keyboard.
   4. Server side rendering.